• Skip to primary navigation

 • Poach the sausages in simmering, lightly salted water until hot throughout, and firm, about 10-15 minutes, then dry, portion, vacuum seal and freeze.

-• To serve the sausages, cut them into thick coins and fry crisp.
+• To serve the sausages, saute or roast them until browned, then cut into thick coins and fry crisp.
 Nothing could be better with eggs.

 Notes